 LSL packets are sent at each hello interval, or when a higher-layer protocol requests it.
 When the LSL PDU is built, it first populates its own fields, such as SegmentID and LocalPortID.
 Next, it looks in the higher-layer protocol queues, such as Block Port Advertisement (BPA) or End Port Advertisement (EPA), in order to see if any additional data needs to be enqueued.

 Hardware Flood Layer (HFL)

 The HFL is the REP module that facilitates rapid convergence after link failures.
-Instead of sending PDUs to the BPDU MAC address like LSL, it sends multicast PDUs to a special MAC address (0100.0ccc.ccce) on the REP admininstrative VLAN.
+It does not send PDUs to the BPDU MAC address like LSL, but rather, it sends multicast PDUs to a special MAC address (0100.0ccc.ccce) on the REP administrative VLAN.
 This way, it is flooded in hardware to all switches in the segment.